simondlevy/DeviationTX/README.md

-I love the Deviation firmware for Walkera Devo7E transmitter, but I was frustrated trying to locate the software tools and files needed to put the firmware on my transmitters.
+I love the Deviation firmware for the Walkera Devo7E transmitter, but I was frustrated trying to locate the software tools and files needed to put the firmware on my transmitters.
 So I collected these tools and files into a single repository, which has everything you need to flash the firmware onto your Devo7E on Windows, Linux, or Mac OS X.